When Deep Learning Meets Polyhedral Theory: A Survey: Optimizing Over a Trained Neural Network

 is a piecewise linear optimization problem.
 As discussed in Section \ref{sec:LR}, this problem can have an enormous number of ``pieces'' (linear regions) when $f$ is a neural network; solving this problem thus heavily depends on the size and structure of the neural network $f$.
 For example, the training procedure by which $f$ is obtained can greatly influence the performance of optimization strategies \citep{tjeng2017evaluating,xiao2018training}.

-In this section, we first explore situations in which you might want to optimize over a trained neural network in this manner.
-We will then survey available methods for solving this method (either exactly or on the dual side) using polyhedral-based methods.
+In this section, we first explore situations in which one might want to optimize over a trained neural network in this manner.
+We will then survey available methods for solving this problem (either exactly or deriving bounds) using polyhedral-based methods.
 We conclude with a brief view of future directions.